 As well as the joints, rheumatoid arthritis, sometimes called RA, can affect the skin, eyes, lungs, heart, blood or nerves.

 More women are affected by rheumatoid arthritis than men, with the condition being most common between 40 and 70.
-Around 400,000 people in the UK have rheumatoid arthritis.
+More than 400,000 people in the UK have rheumatoid arthritis.

 What are the symptoms of rheumatoid arthritis?

 - Stiffness, especially in the morning or after sitting for long periods

 - Joint deformity

 Rheumatoid arthritis affects everyone differently.
 For some, joint symptoms develop gradually over several years.
 In others, rheumatoid arthritis may progress rapidly, while other people may have rheumatoid arthritis for a limited period of time and then enter a period of remission.

 Rheumatoid arthritis is an autoimmune disease.
 With rheumatoid arthritis, something seems to trigger the immune system to attack the joints and sometimes other organs of the body.
 The exact cause of rheumatoid arthritis is unknown, but it is thought to be due to a combination of genetic, environmental and hormonal factors.
 Some theories suggest that a virus or bacteria may alter the immune system, causing it to attack the joints.
 Other theories suggest that smoking may lead to the development of rheumatoid arthritis.

 Research hasn't completely determined exactly what role genetics plays in rheumatoid arthritis.
 However, some people do seem to have a genetic or inherited factor that increases their chance of developing rheumatoid arthritis.